-Specific decoding skills are taught through daily phonics sessions following the programme ‘Letters and Sounds’.
+Specific decoding skills are taught through daily phonics sessions following the Twinkle Phonics programme.
 These skills are explicitly taught through six phases, beginning in Reception, carried through KS1 and, where appropriate and necessary, in to KS2.
 Children work through the different phases, learning and developing their phonics sounds and understanding.
 The direct teacher-led lessons enable all learners to develop and apply new skills while also providing opportunities to further apply these skills within fun and engaging activities and through continuous provision.

-In EYFS and KS1, every child reads individually to an adult at least once a week and certain children, who are identified by their class teacher, are heard on a more regular basis.
+In EYFS every child is heard weekly by an adult and in KS1 every two weeks.
+In KS2 every child reads individually to an adult once every three weeks.
+In all year groups some children, who are identified by their class teacher, are heard on a more regular basis.
 We have a number of parent readers who come into school on a voluntary basis to hear children read from across the school.
 Each child is assigned a book from the book band which matches their phonic ability.
 These books have been carefully organised to match the progression of phonics as outlined in our Phonics Vision, Coverage and Evidence document.
-Children are also able to select a book to support other reading skills such as Common Exception Word recognition, inference and prediction.

 As a school, we feel it is important to promote and develop reading for pleasure from an early age and have implemented a range of strategies to support this:

 - The children listen daily to an adult read a class book